Request a Metal Injection Molding Quote

 Written by XTMIM Engineering Team

 XTMIM focuses on custom metal injection molding for small, complex, and precision metal parts.
-Our engineering work covers MIM material selection, feedstock behavior, tooling review, injection molding trials, debinding, sintering, secondary operations, and final inspection.
-We support OEM and ODM projects from early DFM review to trial production and controlled batch manufacturing.
+Our engineering work connects MIM material selection, tooling review, in-house injection molding trials, green-part handling, debinding, sintering, secondary operations, and inspection feedback.
+We support OEM and ODM projects from early DFM review through trial validation and controlled batch manufacturing.